 Average interfacial shear stress, i.e. pullout load divided by the respective fibre-matrix interface value, versus slip is shown in Fig. 17.
 The graph consists of three distinctive parts, a steep initial ascending portion, followed by a smoothly descending branch up to the slip equals 12.5 mm and then an ascending branch up to the complete pullout.
-As it is observed in Fig. 15, after slip around 12.5 mm, even though the interface is decreasing, there is a marginal load decay which leads to the continuous increase of the average interfacial shear stress after this slip, as seen in Fig. 17.
+As observed in Fig. 15, after slip around 12.5 mm, even though the interface is decreasing, there is only marginal load decay which leads to the continuous increase of the average interfacial shear stress after this slip, as seen in Fig. 17.
 It might be mainly attributed to the existing permanent deformation at the fibre end after straightening, where the fibre experiences higher levels of frictional contact stress compared to the other interface areas (see Figs. 18(a) and (b)).

-The normalized von Mises stress at three cross sections located at bottom and top of the fibre as well as middle of the end hook, is plotted against displacement in Fig. 19.
-Regarding the bottom level, as it is observed, there are two peak points, each one followed by a trough point, as a result of the straightening, and then relatively high levels of stress compared to two other regions.
-These levels of stress are indicative of the dominant contribution of the fibre end in the pullout load (see Fig. 18(b)).
+The normalized von Mises stress at three cross sections located at bottom and top of the fibre as well as middle of the end hook, are plotted against displacement in Fig. 19.
+Regarding the bottom level, as it is observed, there are two peak points, each one followed by a trough point, as a result of the straightening, and then relatively high levels of stress compared to the two other regions.
+These levels of stress are indicative of the dominant contribution of the fibre end at the pullout load (see Fig. 18(b)).

 5.3.
 CRIMPED STEEL FIBRE

-Pullout testing data of a crimped steel fibre with embedded length of 15 mm [8] are employed for further validation.
+Pullout testing data of a crimped steel fibre with an embedded length of 15 mm [8] are employed for further validation.
 The geometrical properties of the fibre are shown in Fig. 20.
-The yield and ultimate stresses of the fibre material are 1450 MPa and 1800 MPa, respectively and the cylindrical compressive strength of the cementitious matrix is 39 MPa.
-In Table 2 the considered contact parameters for the model are provided.
+The yield and ultimate stresses of the fibre material are 1450 MPa and 1800 MPa, respectively and the cylinder compressive strength of the cementitious matrix is 39 MPa.
+The considered contact parameters for the model are provided in Table 2.

 Fig. 21 shows the comparison of the experimental and numerical bond-slip curves where good agreement is found and the model can reasonably predicts the bond-slip behaviour of the fibre throughout the pullout process.

-Fig. 22 shows the von Mises stress contour of the fibre at slip equals 0.3 mm which corresponds to the complete interface debonding.
+Fig. 22 shows the von Mises stress contour of the fibre at a slip equal to 0.3 mm, which corresponds to the complete interface debonding.
 The normalized von Mises stress at three levels, bottom, middle and top of the fibre versus displacement is shown in Fig. 23.
-As it is expected, the results indicate that during pullout the embedded length of the fibre is subjected to repetitive bending and straightening, which result in improving the interface friction and consequently increase of the pullout load.
+The results indicate that during pullout the embedded length of the fibre is subjected to repetitive bending and straightening, which result in improving the interface friction and consequently an increase of the pullout load.

 5.4.
 TWISTED STEEL FIBRE

-Pullout performance of steel fibres directly depends on the physicochemical bond and mechanical anchorage.
+The pullout performance of steel fibres directly depend on the physicochemical bond and mechanical anchorage.
 While mechanical anchorage just depends on the fibre geometry, physicochemical bond relies upon the collaborative contribution of the fibre-matrix interface, matrix packing density, and fibre geometry [3].
 Just after full debonding and initiation of slippage, depending on the fibre-matrix interface, matrix packing density and the fibre shape, the fibre surface experiences continuous damage, scratching, and delamination which leads to gradual increase in the interfacial friction [3, 9].
 However, in most cases the combined effect of the aforementioned factors just results in a marginal increase of the interfacial friction.
 The commercially-available twisted fibres are engineered in terms of shape, size, and mechanical properties, as well as compatibility with a given matrix to achieve the gradual increase of the interface friction, i.e. strain hardening behaviour [10].